Twin-2/data-structures-and-algorithms/linked-list/README.md

     - Parameters: none
 - nthFromEnd - outputs the value that is n positions from the end of the linked list.
 Uses index type notation; ie 0 will be the last, 1 will be second from last...
     - Parameters: (any **positive** integer)

+## Other functions
+-zip - takes in two LL and concatinates them, alternating nodes.
+  - parameters: (lla, llb). returns the 'zippered' ll as lla.

 [Return](../README.md)